PatriciaCastagna/PatriciaCastagna/README.md

 My name is Patricia Castagna 👩🏼‍BR

-I'm A Student of Technological Specialization of Technology and Programming Information Systems since 2020.  💻
+I was Student of Technological Specialization of Technology and Programming Information Systems in 2020.  💻

+I keep looking for knowledge!

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.